 Mariana: Through exhibitions like ⦿ at Galeria Leme, (SP) in 2018, curated by Catarina Duncan and “SERTÃO: 36 Panorama da Arte Brasileira,” curated by Julia Rebouças, at MAM-SP, in 2019.
 Also, through international fairs like Not Canceled, which is virtually happening now and where I represent the gallery Amparo 60 (Pernambuco).
 Although exhibitions, lectures and projects are in suspension and some even canceled, I have tried to articulate other forms of production, such as the Quarantine and Birico project, a collective initiative of visual artists.
 Both projects reinvent economic models for the arts.

 Rosana: My insertion was very late.
 The first art office that represented me was Adriana Penteado’s.
 After it closed, I spent a period without a gallery and then I entered the Galeria Virgílio.
 But there was no acceptance of Black production at that time, so I sold very little.
 If, on the one hand I didn’t make money, on the other hand it gave me a lot of freedom to continue my research exactly the way I wanted.
 I started selling only when I reached more than twenty-five years of work.
 How has the art market affected me?
 It didn’t affect me at all.
 I already have my production very consolidated.
 It took a long time for me to sell regularly, so when sales started to be a little more regular, I already had the poetics formed.
-At my age I feel like, “This is my poetics, if you want, ok, if you don’t want, ok.”
+At my age I feel like, “This is my poetics, if you want, okay, if you don’t want, okay.”
 The biggest problem is when you enter the market at a very young age and do not yet have a consolidated poetics or sufficient maturity, then you can be dazzled.
 So, after more than twenty-five years of work, what is going on in the market doesn’t affect me anymore.

 Sheyla: The important milestone was the exhibition at Baró Galeria and then an invitation to Kaaysá Residency.
 In the last I made contacts with important artists and the experience reflected a lot in my production.